 3.7 32 Layers PCB

 You can find the use of 32 layers PCB in industries such as aerospace.
-Such applications need a lower level of electromagnetic emissions which can be achieved during manufacturing the PCB.
-Each layer can be dedicated to a specific function, and it doesn’t create any conflicts with the other layers.
+Such applications need a lower level of electromagnetic emissions, which can be achieved during manufacturing the PCB.
+Each layer can be dedicated to a specific function, and it doesn't create any conflicts with the other layers.

 Double layer PCBs have used building blocks of any multilayer PCB.
 Here 32 double layers are sandwiched together with an insulating material such as fiber epoxy called the prepreg.
 You will also need advanced machines to handle the intricate design of the 32 layers PCB.

-You have to use advanced equipment to manufacture multi-layer PCBs as the design is complicated and you need high precision.
+You have to use advanced equipment to manufacture multilayer PCBs as the design is complicated, and you need high precision.
 The cost of production is also higher for the same reasons.

 The designing of a PCB starts with software.
-You can use tools and multilayer pool provided by Eagle software for an efficient and error-free process.
-Let’s go through the stages briefly.
+You can use tools and a multilayer pool provided by Eagle software for an efficient and error-free process.
+Let's go through the stages briefly.

 4.1 Create a Schematic

-Please look to start with a schematic which will act as the foundation of your PCB design.
+Please look to start with a schematic that will act as the foundation of your PCB design.
 Access the file menu and provide a name for the project and launch the schematic editor window.